technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ### **Task 6 : Create Azure AI multi-service resource**

+In this task, We create AI multi-service for NLP to enrich data and interact with customer through chatapp

 1. Create an Azure AI multi-service resource in the **same region as your search service region.**

 2. Open a new tab in a browser and go to  `https://portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne`